Share this article

 To slow these inevitable processes down, supplements or additional vitamins for older dogs can give them an extra boost alongside their daily diet.
 This can come in the form of dried vitamin powders or crushable pills, oils, or foods rich in vitamins and minerals which can be occasionally given as a treat or snack.

 Supplements do not undergo the same medical testing that prescribed drugs do.
 This means the exact effects, benefits, and side effects are not well known.
-Because of this, vets can’t give out or prescribe supplements for older dogs or any pet.
-They’ll be able to recommend particular food brands that are high in a certain vitamin which could help a geriatric dog.
-But, it can’t be considered a cure for any elderly ailment or aging aches.
+Your vet may be able to recommend particular food brands or supplements for older dogs that are high in a certain vitamin which could help a geriatric dog.
+However, these products can’t be considered a cure for any elderly ailment or aging aches.

 The best supplements for senior dogs